bgaj203/gitlab-runners/README.md

 Each runner supported as a bash or powershell script in the "runner_configs" directory.
 The parameter that take these scripts can be point to any available URL.
 When pointing it to GitLab, be sure to use a full raw URL that is accessible directly from your instance as it spins up in AWS.

 These are then referenced in the primary Cloud Formation template in the CloudFormation parameter 3INSTConfigurationScript.

-Currently the windows one is the most developed (because scaling shell runners is a need).

 Note that these runner scripts have the following attributes (when fully completed):
 * They are pulled dynamically by instances that are scaling - so they cannot use CloudFormation variable substitutions because that is done long before these are pulled and used.